Skip to content

 You can get valuable experience and insights into the work of a judge through the Judicial Work Shadowing Scheme.
 This may help if you later apply for selection to become a judge.

-You normally have to be a qualified legal professional, with at least 7 years' experience in law-related work to join.
+You normally have to be a qualified legal professional, with at least 7 years' experience in law-related work to join the scheme.

 If you have been on the Judicial Work Shadowing Scheme, you can apply for a place on the Judicial Mentoring Scheme.
 This scheme is open to applications from people who are currently under-represented in the judiciary.
 For example: